Gabriel Aubry: Personal life

 Aubry began dating American actress Halle Berry in November 2005.
 The couple met at a Versace photoshoot.
 Berry gave birth to the couple's daughter in March 2008.
 On April 30, 2010, Aubry and Berry announced their relationship had ended some months earlier.

 After their separation, Aubry and Berry became involved in a highly publicized custody battle, centered primarily on Berry's desire to move with their daughter from Los Angeles to France, the native country of Berry's then-fiancé, actor Olivier Martinez.
 Aubry objected to the move on the grounds that it would interfere with Aubry and Berry's joint custody arrangement.

 In November 2012, a judge denied Berry's request to move her daughter to France in light of Aubry's objections—despite the custody evaluator's opinion, which favored Berry.
 Martinez performed a citizen's arrest on Aubry, and was granted an emergency protective order preventing Aubry from coming within 100 yards of Berry and their daughter, and Martinez, until November 26, 2012.
 In turn, Aubry obtained a restraining order against Martinez on November 26, 2012, asserting that the fight began when Martinez threatened to kill Aubry if he did not allow the couple to move to France.

 On November 29, 2012, Berry's lawyer announced that Berry and Aubry had reached an amicable custody agreement in court.

 In June 2014, a Superior Court ruling called for Berry to pay Aubry $16,000 a month in child support as well as a retroactive payment of $115,000 and a sum of $300,000 for Aubry's attorney fees.

 Aubry owned a restaurant called Cafe Fuego, located in the East Village of Manhattan.
 In 2008, he released an album Cafe Fuego Vol. 1, which he produced.
 He plays guitar on some of the tracks.
 The album was created to reflect the ambiance of the restaurant and has been described as "a delicate fusion of soulful sounds, highlighted with a world music flair, bossa-nova grooves and inspired by Latin and Cuban roots."

-Aubry is an avid golfer who takes part in celebrity tournaments from time to time.
-He is a single-handicap golfer.
-He is also a lacrosse player and sponsors the annual Can Do Tournament in Venice Beach, California.